 Our business is capital intensive.
-Our capital expenditures focus primarily on revenue equipment replacement, land and structures and investments in information technology.
-Our capital expenditures for the years ended December 31, 2017 and 2016 were \$103.3 million and \$100.6 million, respectively.
+Our capital expenditures focus primarily on revenue equipment replacement, investments in information technology and improvements to land and structures.
+Our capital expenditures for each of the years ended December 31, 2018 and 2017 was \$145.4 million and \$103.3 million.
 These amounts were principally used to fund the purchase of used tractors and trailers, to refurbish engines for our revenue fleet, and capitalized costs for our network facilities and technology infrastructure.
-We will need to continue to update our fleet periodically.
+We will need to continue to update our fleet.
 If we are unable to generate sufficient cash from operations to fund our capital requirements, we may have to limit our growth, utilize our existing liquidity, or enter into additional financing arrangements, including leasing arrangements, or operate our revenue equipment (including tractors and trailers) for longer periods resulting in increased maintenance costs, any of which could reduce our operating income.
 If our cash from operations and existing financing arrangements are not sufficient to fund our capital expenditure requirements, we may not be able to obtain additional financing at all or on terms acceptable to us.
 In addition, our credit facilities contain provisions that limit our level of annual capital expenditures.